Step-by-Step Guide to Writing a Resume With No Experience

 If you're a graduate seeking your first ‘serious' job or a student who wants a part-time role or an internship, writing a resume is the first thing to do.
 However, here comes a challenge: how to put a resume together if you don't have any experience at all?
 Employers always prefer experienced candidates, so simply omitting your employment section proves to be inefficient.
 We've previously written the principles of resume writing for beginners, and today we will continue the subject with a step-by-step guide on writing students resumes and the top mistakes you should avoid.

-Since you aren’t experienced and your career trajectory isn’t clear, it’s okay to add one sentence that would outline your career goals for the hiring person.
+Since you aren't experienced and your career trajectory isn't clear, it's okay to add one sentence that would outline your career goals for the hiring person.
 Also, to pass an electronic gatekeeper called ATS, add relevant keywords to use in a resume.
+A professional summary for resume no work experience should look like this:

 - Verbal/written communication